AZentertain: Arizona Gold Rush

 The legend says that the mine was located deep within the Santa Catarina mountains somewhere along the Cañada del Oro.

-There was some type of settlement, a city, nearby that sustained the workers and also served as a mission.
-This may be the long, lost city of the Catalinas.
+But, archeologists have confirmed there was some type of settlement near the Cañada del Oro that sustained its inhabitants and may also have served as a mission.
+This may be the long, lost city of the Catalinas, called Santa Catalina.

 The mine produced vast quantities of gold- much of which was taken to Spain.